siduction/sidu-manual/data/en/0206-cd-dl-burning_en.md

 The tar archive with the sources is interesting for those who want to redistribute siduction.
 Here the sources must be distributed to comply with the license.
 More information can be found in the tar archive.

-If someone can provide a FTP server with appropriate traffic, we are always available in the [siduction forums](https://siduction.org) or in IRC irc.oftc.net:6667 #siduction-de.
+If someone can provide a FTP server with appropriate traffic, we are always available in the [siduction forums](https://siduction.org) or in IRC [irc.oftc.net #siduction-en](https://webchat.oftc.net/?nick=siducer007&channels=siduction-en).

 ### md5sum and integrity checking